1stage/Aquarius-MX/src/rom/v2-0/README.md

 ### ERRORS
  - If *filespec* is not included, an MO Error results
  - If file *filespec* does not exist, an IO Error with DOS Error "file not found" results.
+ - If only *filespec* is specified and the file is not a BASIC program in CAQ format, an IO Error with DOS Error "filetype mismatch" results.
+ - If *arrayname* is specified and the array is not DIMmed, an FC Error results.
+ - If *arrayname* is specified and the file is not array data in CAQ format, an IO Error with DOS Error "filetype mismatch" results.
 ### EXAMPLES:
 ` LOAD "progname.bas" `
 > Load basic program into memory.